Abraham Hyacinthe Anquetil-Duperron

 Abraham Hyacinthe Anquetil-Duperron (7 December 1731 – 17 January 1805) was the first professional French Indologist.
 He conceived the institutional framework for the new profession.
 He inspired the founding of the École française d'Extrême-Orient a century after his death.
 The library of the Institut français de Pondichéry is named after him.
+Through his translations he helped introduce Indian texts such as the Upanishads to the West.

 Early life

 Abraham Hyacinthe Anquetil was born in Paris on 7 December 1731 as the fourth of seven children of Pierre Anquetil, a spice importer.
 As was the custom of the time, the name of one of his father's estates, "Duperron", was added to his name to distinguish him from his brothers.
 Anquetil-Duperron initially distinguished himself in the study of theology at Paris and Utrecht with the intention of becoming a priest like his elder brother Louis-Pierre Anquetil.
 In the course of his studies, however, he acquired such an interest in Latin, Hebrew, and Greek that he chose to devote himself entirely to philology and classical studies and discontinued his clerical training.
 He travelled to Amersfoort near Utrecht to study oriental languages, especially Arabic, with the Jansenists who were exiled there.
 On returning to Paris, his attendance at the Royal Library (Bibliothèque du Roi, now the National Library) attracted the attention of the keeper of the manuscripts, Claude Sallier, who hired Anquetil-Duperron as an assistant on a small salary.